radargun/radargun/docs/architecture/design_documentation.md

 There are two types of stages: MasterStage (executed only on Master), and DistStage (distributed to the slaves).

-MasterStage has only two methods: init() and execute(), the meaning is obvious.
+MasterStage has only two methods: init() and execute(), dividing the initialization of class and actual execution of the stage.

 In DistStage, after the stage is initialized by initOnMaster() or initOnSlave(), the slaves run executeOnSlave().
 The return value is either DistStageAck - simple acknowledgement that stage ran successfully or failed - or any serializable object extending it, usually carrying payload such as test statistics.
 Master collects these from all slaves and then runs processAcksOnMaster() on the master node.